shivo904/PokemonInfoHelperWinform/README.md

-Personal project for easily looking up specific pokemon's typing and strengths and weaknesses to the typing.
+Personal project to easily looking up a specific pokemon's typing and display the strengths and weaknesses to that typing.
 This application works for every generation except gen 1.